 The table identifies the administrator user name, full name, role, and home directory path for each administrator.
+You can perform the following actions:

 - Create a new administrator account Click New and enter the account information in the New Administrator window. - Modify an existing administrator account Select an administrator in the table and click Modify, then make the desired changes in the Modify Administrator window. - Delete an existing administrator account Select an administrator in the table and click Delete. - When you delete an administrator account, the user database entry for that administrator is also removed. - To automatically delete an account's home directory when the account is deleted, select Delete Home Directory Upon Deletion Of User.